Because Your Professional Development Depends On It

 Getting the right things done at work.
 And doing them the right way.
 Are both super important for personal development and professional growth

-Because today is the only thing that is promised.
-So, always take care of it.
+Because today is the only thing that is promised, so always take care of the day in front of you.

 Look to being better today than you were yesterday.
 And better tomorrow than you were today.